Steps to Help Protect Eligible Patients

 RECOMMEND

-Review the benefits and risks of AREXVY and strongly recommend vaccination for appropriate patients based on their medical history and/or age, and emphasize the latest CDC RSV vaccination recommendation, including for those aged 60-74 years at increased risk for severe RSV disease.*
+Review the benefits and risks of AREXVY and strongly recommend vaccination for appropriate patients based on their medical history and/or age, and emphasize the CDC RSV vaccination recommendation, including for those aged 50-74 years at increased risk for severe RSV illness.*

 SUPPORT

-Communicate that patient attestation is sufficient evidence of the presence of a risk factor.1 Vaccinators should not deny RSV vaccination to a person because of lack of medical documentation.
-Additionally, address patient questions about cost and ensure insurance benefits are verified.
+Communicate that patient attestation is sufficient evidence of the presence of a risk factor.
+Vaccinators should not deny RSV vaccination to a person because of lack of medical documentation.
+Additionally, address patient questions about cost and ensure insurance benefits are verified.1

 VACCINATE